andrew-freeland/estimator/README.md

-# 🏗️ Estimator Assistant MCP
+# 🏗️ Estimator Assistant

+**AI estimating companion for builders — powered by MyBuilderBot**

-A modular, secure, cloud-deployable **Estimator Assistant MCP** for construction estimating — capable of ingesting files, transcribing voice notes, referencing Google Workspace data, and explaining project estimates with confidence and reasoning.
+A modular, secure, cloud-deployable **Estimator Assistant** for construction estimating — capable of ingesting files, transcribing voice notes, referencing Google Workspace data, and explaining project estimates with confidence and reasoning.

+*Built by Builder's Business Partner LLC*

 ## 🚀 Features